Loading...

 Did you select true?
 Well done.

-B, a group of people who will use the website, or C, writing with a strong heading.
+The purpose of a website is a, the reason why the website was created, b, a group of people who will use the website, or c, writing with a strong heading?
+Pause the video whilst you have a think.

-Did you select A, well done?
 The purpose of a website is the reason why the website was created.

 I'd like you to plan the content for a custom website.

-This should include the main homepage and two sub pages.
+This should include the main homepage and two subpages.

 Then plan your content.

 What is the purpose of your website?
 Who is the audience for this website?
 What heading will you use on your homepage?
-What information will be on your two sub pages?
+What information will be on your two subpages?
 Write a heading and some general information for each subpage.

 Pause the video whilst you complete the activity.